The Ebb and Flow of Applications

 Fewer applications could translate to shorter wait times, and higher approval rates mean that more of the people applying are getting accepted.
 That makes October-December an ideal time to apply for Social Security disability, whether it’s your first time applying or fourth time appealing.

 It’s getting harder to receive approval for Social Security disability benefits.
 Here are a few numbers that demonstrate what’s happening:

-- In 2000, there were 1.33 million SSD applications, and 46.72% of those applications were approved.
+- In 2000, the SSA received 1.33 million SSD applications and approved 46.72% of them.
 That’s both the smallest pool and highest approval rate applicants have seen ever since.

 - Applications peaked in 2010 at over 2.9 million and have since come down to just over 2.5 million in 2014.